Filipanderssondev/Monitoring_of_virtual_machines/README.md

 ### Add a dashboard

 There already exists plenty of [ready-made dashboard templates](https://grafana.com/grafana/dashboards/) for Grafana we can use.
 For Node exporter, we'll use the [Node Exporter Full](https://github.com/rfmoz/grafana-dashboards?tab=readme-ov-file#node-exporter-full) template.
-Dashboards are written in JSON, so if we'd like, we can edit it on the command-line, or graphically in Grafana.
+Dashboards are written in JSON, so if we'd like, we can edit them on the command-line, or graphically in Grafana.

+## cAdvisor

+Next on the monitoring stack is cAdvisor (https://github.com/google/cadvisor) which help provide insight into the containers themselves.

 ## Conclusion
 Slutsats